Ratings Process 2020-2021 Season

 B. To make an effort to play with and against the LUTs whenever possible.

 C. RICs will observe the LUTs playing skills whenever possible.
 We will be trying to accommodate 4 LUTs at a time instead of 3 this year.
-AND we will be shortening a trial period down from 10 days of play to 5 days of play.
+We have shortened the trial period from 10 days of play to 5 days of play.

 D. RICs will complete a survey at the end of an LUT trial like all other players that have played with or against the LUT, but their opinions will be rated heavier (if they have played with/against the LUT).